Check out this simple optical illusion:

 Watching this illusion, it appears like a spinning cylinder.
 In reality, it is two columns of dots moving in opposite directions.
 There is no curve, no spinning, no roundness at all.
 Just black dots moving one way and white dots the other.

-And sometimes, like in this illusion, that image is wrong.
+And sometimes, like with this illusion, that image is wrong.

 It is our brains greatest strength and greatest weakness.
-On the one hand, our brain is capable of making something out of nothing.
-On the other hand, sometimes that something is completely and utterly wrong.
+On the one hand, our brain is capable of constructing complex images from a multitude of datum.
+On the other hand, those images can be misleading.

 Magicians use this quirk of neuroscience to deceive audiences.
 We rely on the fact that your brain will assume that if it saw a coin go into your left hand then there really is a coin there.
 Audiences will swear they saw a coin in a hand that never even had a coin in it.